 These are some must know things that every WordPress developer should get familiar with.
 The WordPress plugin API is large and it is difficult to cover everything.
 Some points might be missing.
 Please feel free to comment if you can add some more points.

-Looking for WordPress web developer?
+Looking for WordPress web developer in Adelaide?
 If yes, contact us now.